-The chalk board also serves as a locking door to block the slide opening so the ship can be secured for sleep-overs or in the event of an attack by dwarves on unicorns.
+The chalk board also serves as a locking door to block the slide opening so the ship can be secured for sleep-overs or in the event of an attack by Captain Hook.
 Behind the chalk board you can see the hatch with a deadbolt that secures the opening over the ladder.

 Here's what it would look like if I flooded the backyard :)